 Jamie McCourt is a Los Angeles-based entrepreneur, angel investor, real estate developer, art collector and philanthropist whose proficiency in identifying talent and opportunity has been the foundation for an accomplished career spanning business and baseball.

 An Eye for Talent

 Her investment firm, Jamie Enterprises, principally invests in high-value real estate, biotechnology ventures, and technology start-ups.
 She was an early stage investor in ZipCar, now the nation's largest peer-to-peer car sharing service.
 More recently, she was one of the first investors in Kite Pharma, a clinical-stage pharmaceutical company that went public in record time, and sits on the board of Heal, a popular Uber-like app for on-demand house calls by a doctor.
 Jamie is also an investor in a variety of culinary ventures including Bouchon of the Thomas Keller Restaurant Group.

 As a major advocate for and investor in contemporary art, Jamie is committed to supporting emerging artistic talent, especially from the Los Angeles area.
 She serves on the Board of Trustees of the Los Angeles County Museum of Art, as well as its Finance Committee.
-She also sits on the Board of Trustees of The Museum of Contemporary Art and is a member of the Board of Directors of the Centre Pompidou Foundation.
+Additionally, she serves on the Board of Trustees of The Museum of Contemporary Art.
+She is also a member of the Board of the Centre Pompidou Foundation and its Executive Committee.

 Blazing a Trail